 A central feature of the program is the mentoring provided by UW-Whitewater faculty, where each scholar receives guidance in working on an undergraduate research project, as well as regular contact with a professional role model during their first summer and academic year.
 Scholars participate in a research internship during their second summer at a university, regional or national research center.
 This program promotes:

-Ronald E. McNair was best known for his illustrious service to the National Aeronautics and Space Administration.
-McNair was born October 12, 1950, in Lake City, South Carolina.
+Ronald Erwin McNair was best known for his illustrious service to the National Aeronautics and Space Administration.
+Dr. McNair was born October 12, 1950, in Lake City, South Carolina.
 He attended North Carolina AT&T State University, where he graduated Magna Cum Laude in 1971 with a BS in Physics.
-McNair then enrolled in the prestigious Massachusetts Institute of Technology.
+Dr. McNair then enrolled in the prestigious Massachusetts Institute of Technology.
 In 1976, at the age of 26, he earned a Ph.D. in Physics.
-McNair became a recognized expert in laser physics while working as a staff physicist with Hughes Research laboratory.
+Dr. McNair became a recognized expert in laser physics while working as a staff physicist with Hughes Research laboratory.
 He was selected by NASA for the space shuttle program in 1978 and was a mission specialist aboard the 1984 flight of the shuttle Challenger.
 Ronald McNair was tragically killed in the Challenger accident in 1986.
 After his death, members of Congress provided funding for the Ronald E. McNair Post-Baccalaureate Achievement Program to encourage college students to enroll in graduate studies.

 Follow the link to complete the online application.
 Please answer every question completely and accurately.
 Supplemental documents are also required to successfully complete the application.
 Be sure to include your name on all uploaded documents.